how-to-open-science/knowledge-base/docs/publication/review.md

 title: Reviewing papers

-# What can I do as a reviewer?
+# What can I do as a reviewer to encourage open science?

 Reviewers provide quality control and a seal of approval for the published scientific literature.
 They have considerable influence over what gets published, and can use this leverage to encourage more open practices.